iamsagar99/FM_smart-farming-solution/README.md

 - Spatial data (location coordinates and crop extents)

 **Assessment**: **Pass**
-The dataset includes necessary soil parameters and crop identification data, enabling the development of a crop health monitoring system.
+The dataset includes necessary soil parameters and crop identification data, it helps on the development of a crop health monitoring system.

-### 3. Irrigation Management System
-**Objective**: Design an AI-based irrigation management system that optimizes water usage.

-**Required Features**:
-- Soil moisture levels at different depths
-- Soil temperature
-- Historical irrigation data (if available)
-- Weather data (if integrated from external sources)

-**Dataset Features**:
-- Soil moisture and temperature data
-- Temporal data (hourly and daily)

-**Assessment**: **Pass**
-The dataset provides detailed soil moisture and temperature data, which are critical for developing an irrigation management system.
-Historical irrigation data and weather data could be integrated from external sources.

-### 4. Soil Property Mapping
+### 3. Soil Property Mapping
 **Objective**: Map soil properties such as bulk density, particle size, and electrical conductivity.

 **Required Features**: